GFW PTSD Home | Site Map | Site Search

 A. The person has been exposed to a traumatic event in which both of the following have been present:

-(1) the person experienced, witnessed, or was confronted with an event or events that involved actual or threatened death or serious injury, or a threat to the physical integrity of self or others (2) the person's response involved intense fear, helplessness, or horror.
-Note: In children, this may be expressed instead by disorganized or agitated behavior.
+(1) the person experienced, witnessed, or was confronted with an event or events that involved actual or threatened death or serious injury, or a threat to the physical integrity of self or others (

-3. Learning that the event(s) occurred to a close relative or close friend; in such cases, the actual or threatened death must have been violent or accidental
+3.Indirectly, by learning that a close relative or close friend was exposed to trauma.
+If the event involved actual or threatened death, it must have been violent or accidental.

-4. Experiencing repeated or extreme exposure to aversive details of the event(s) (e.g., first responders collecting body parts; police officers repeatedly exposed to details of child abuse); this does not apply to exposure through electronic media, television, movies, or pictures, unless this exposure is work related.
+4.Repeated or extreme indirect exposure to aversive details of the event(s), usually in the course of professional duties (e.g., first responders, collecting body parts; professionals repeatedly exposed to details of child abuse).
+This does not include indirect non-professional exposure through electronic media, television, movies, or pictures.

-So, in sum, the next definition of PTSD will benefit the academics who do research, the clinicians who make diagnoses, and the advocates who seek remedies for traumatized clients.
+So, in sum, the current definition of PTSD will benefit the academics who do research, the clinicians who make diagnoses, and the advocates who seek remedies for traumatized clients.
 It will not change the fundamental definition of PTSD.
 It may make it harder for some survivors to meet the threshold for diagnosis, but it will make it easier for others, particularly the loved ones and the trauma workers.

 PTSD remains PTSD.
 It is an injury to the function of the brain and nervous system, caused by one or more terrible, real, life-altering events.
 It affects otherwise normal people, but it also affects those with pre-existing disabilities.
 PTSD is a significant injury.
 Not every traumatized person develops PTSD.
 Labels do not define people, but they help science move forward and they help deserving people receive benefits.